-Dr Ted Hui 3 hours per week in Michaelmas, Hilary and Trinity instruction would be the standard class in elementary Classical Chinese for undergraduates and graduates, but for students with previous knowledge it may take the form of more advanced lectures and/or text classes.
+Dr Ted Hui minq.hui@ames.ox.ac.uk 3 hours per week in Michaelmas, Hilary and Trinity

+All students selecting Chinese as a primary Buddhist language are required to follow a general course in Classical Chinese for a three-hour qualifying examination at the end of the third term.
+Normally instruction would be the standard class in elementary Classical Chinese for undergraduates and graduates, but for students with previous knowledge it may take the form of more advanced lectures and/or text classes.
 Students will develop the skill of translating from Classical Chinese to English.
 The qualifying examination paper will consist of prepared and unprepared passages in Classical Chinese for translation into English.